 Next, choose the package you want to switch to and sign up to it.
 Your new provider will then arrange for your current package to be cancelled and switch you to your new package.
 You'll be able to keep you telephone number.

-You'll be sent a new router by courier and told when to plug it in - it'll usually be within about a week, once the connection is ready.
+You will be sent a new router by courier and told when to plug it in - it will usually be within about a week, once the connection is ready.
 You will only have to go without broadband and phone for a short time during the night, when the switch is physically made at the phone exchange.

-Once that's done, it's worth calling your old provider to make sure everything's sorted, just in case you have to return your old router or something.
+Once that's done, it is worth calling your old provider to make sure everything's sorted, just in case you have to return your old router or something.

-The switching process shouldn't take more than two weeks altogether.
-Your old provider may contact you to offer you a better deal during that time, but don't be tempted - you'll have to pay a hefty fee to get out of the contract that you only just signed with your new provider.
+The switching process should not take more than two weeks altogether.
+Your old provider may contact you to offer you a better deal during that time, but don't be tempted - you will have to pay a hefty fee to get out of the contract that you only just signed with your new provider.